VARL Logo

 Farming Redesigned from DNA Up

 75% of crop genetic diversity has been erased in a century.
 The same handful of varieties are grown across entire continents — optimized for yield in perfect conditions, catastrophically vulnerable to change.
-We scan the full genomic landscape of crop species — including wild relatives and ancient cultivars industrial agriculture forgot — to design varieties computationally in months, not decades.
+Our approach scans the full genomic landscape of crop species — including wild relatives and ancient cultivars industrial agriculture forgot — to design varieties computationally in months instead of the decades traditional breeding requires.

 Molecular Crop Design

-AI identifies traits for drought tolerance, pest resistance, and nutrient density across the complete proteome.
-A variety that takes 15 years to breed conventionally — we design, simulate, and validate in under 6 months.
+Our AI is being trained to identify traits for drought tolerance, pest resistance, and nutrient density across the complete proteome.
+A variety that takes 15 years to breed conventionally — our target is to design, simulate, and validate it in under 6 months.

 Predictive Field Intelligence

-We simulate crop performance under 47 climate scenarios simultaneously.
+We are building models designed to simulate crop performance under dozens of climate scenarios simultaneously.
 Temperature, precipitation, pest migration, soil moisture — modeled at field resolution.
-Prescriptive intelligence delivered before the season begins.
+The goal: prescriptive intelligence delivered before the season begins.

 Pest & Disease Interception

-Molecular detection of plant stress signals weeks before visible damage.
-Our models predict outbreak trajectories and design biological countermeasures that eliminate the need for broad-spectrum pesticides.
+We are developing molecular detection systems designed to identify plant stress signals weeks before visible damage.
+Our models will predict outbreak trajectories and inform biological countermeasures that can eliminate the need for broad-spectrum pesticides.

 Nutritional Optimization

 Food is molecular information.
-We map complete nutritional profiles at the metabolomic level — thousands of bioactive compounds beyond macronutrients.
+Our platform is being designed to map complete nutritional profiles at the metabolomic level — thousands of bioactive compounds beyond macronutrients.
 Tomatoes optimized for lycopene.
 Wheat with enhanced iron bioavailability.
-Food that heals.
+Food engineered to heal.

 From Farm to Fork — Without the Loss